hiltmon/hiltmon.com/source/_posts/2013-04-10-google-analytics-for-status-board.markdown

 Enjoy.

 Thanks to [Panic](http://www.panic.com) for creating such a lovely tool.

+*Update: All the scripts can be downloaded from Github at [https://github.com/hiltmon/status-board-ga](https://github.com/hiltmon/status-board-ga).*

 *Follow the author as [@hiltmon](http://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
 Mute `#xpost` on one.*